12 Expert Tips for Touching Up Your Roots at Home

 How to touch up roots at home

-As our lives have hit the pause button in many ways, our roots have not.
-Our natural hair colour chooses not to obey society’s current social distancing rule, and so we’re left to consider our two options: One: Embrace our roots!
+While our natural hair colour makes a grander appearance as salon reopen dates keep getting pushed back, we’re left to consider our two options: One: Embrace our roots!
 Give our hair a break from dye and save the job for a professional.
 Two: Take charge!
 Refuse to let COVID-19 take away our freedom and our good-looking locks and take matters into our own (overly-washed) hands.

 1. Consider a temporary solution